tasal9/ZamAI/Building-Neovim.md

 make
 ```

 By default the libraries and headers are placed in `.deps/usr`.
-Now you can build Nvim:
+Now you can build Neovim:

 ```sh
 mkdir build